Now is the perfect time to learn How to Build a Pallet Daybed!

 So all in all, the pallet base cost $56 (for pallets and casters), and the arms another $30.
 So here is my $86 DIY pallet daybed frame.
 I also purchased this memory foam mattress and a waterproof bedbug-protecting cover for it to keep it nice and clean.
 I used my Membership Rewards points for a gift card to West Elm, where I purchased linen bolsters and a daybed cover in white, then dyed them.
 I topped it off with some purchased pillows and some hand sewn pillows.
 And that’s that.

 I can’t even tell you how much joy having an outdoor bed has brought to our family this summer.
 We entertain friends on it as a couch, and we take naps with our kid outside.
-If you have the inkling to try, I say go for it.
+If you have the inkling to try learning How To Build a Pallet Daybed, I say go for it.
 It was a very simple project that even a non-woodworking expert like me breezed right through.
 If you do try it, send us a picture!